jhazelwo/python-fileasobj/README.md

 File as (Python) Object
 ===============

 Manage a local file as an object.
-Store contents in a unique list and optionally ignore commented lines.
+Contents stored in a list.

 Written to handle files that contain only text data, good for when you cannot (or will not) use a database.